Azure/AKS/examples/fleet/kuard/README.md

    The request will randomly hit different pods.

-Congratulations, you have created your first multi-cluster service using Fleet resource placement.
+Congratulations, you have created your first multi-cluster service using Azure fleet management.